What is NetFlow?

 - Inactive timeout.
 If a flow is inactive—no packets have been observed for it for a while—it’s assumed the flow has finished and the entry expires.
 Typically, the timeframe for inactivity is configured to 15 seconds.

 - Active timeout.
 If a flow remains active for a certain period of time, it expires.
-The default for active timeout on many platforms is as long as 30 minutes.
+The default for an active timeout on many platforms is as long as 30 minutes.

-An active timeout may seem counterintuitive but the timeout exists so the flow analyzer can get information for long-running flows sooner rather than later.
+An active timeout may seem counterintuitive, but the timeout exists so that the flow analyzer can get information for long-running flows sooner rather than later.
 Long flows tend to be “elephant” flows that carry large amounts of data, and learning about their existence only after they finish is counterproductive.
 A forever-running flow would never expire and would thus escape detection!

 Once the flow collector receives a flow entry, it forwards it to the flow analyzer, which extracts and presents relevant insights.

 Every analyzer extracts different pieces of information from the incoming flow data.
 With TrafficInsights from Auvik, you can see:

 - Traffic by application, protocol, domain, source, and destination IPs and ports

 Having this information is important, but what you can do with it is what really matters.
 This data can help you answer questions like:

 - Who’s using banned applications, like BitTorrent?

 - Who’s hogging bandwidth and slowing down the network?